travis-ci/dpl/README.md

 Options:

   --app APP                The Atlas application to upload to (type: string, required: true) --token TOKEN            The Atlas API token (type: string, required: true) --paths PATH             Files or directories to upload (type: array (string, can be given multiple
                            times), default: ["."])
   --address ADDR           The address of the Atlas server (type: string) --include GLOB           Glob pattern of files or directories to include (type: array (string, can be
                            given multiple times))
   --exclude GLOB           Glob pattern of files or directories to exclude (type: array (string, can be
                            given multiple times))
   --metadata DATA          Arbitrary key=value (string) metadata to be sent with the upload (type: array
-                       (string, can be given multiple times)) --vcs                Get lists of files to exclude and include from a VCS (Git, Mercurial or SVN) --args ARGS          Args to pass to the atlas-upload CLI (type: string) --debug              Turn on debug output
+                           (string, can be given multiple times)) --[no-]vcs               Get lists of files to exclude and include from a VCS (Git, Mercurial or SVN) --args ARGS              Args to pass to the atlas-upload CLI (type: string) --[no-]debug             Turn on debug output

 Common Options:

   --run CMD                Command to execute after the deployment finished successfully (type: array
-                       (string, can be given multiple times)) --skip_cleanup       Skip cleaning up build artifacts before the deployment --help               Get help on this command
+                           (string, can be given multiple times)) --[no-]skip_cleanup      Skip cleaning up build artifacts before the deployment --help                   Get help on this command

 Examples: